 UDPBindAddress String The local IP address of the network card you want to use for WebRTC UDP traffic.
 (This value is not used if streaming WebRTC over TCP.)
-For UDP delivery in general, it's OK to leave this property blank.
+For UDP delivery in general, it's okay to leave this property blank.
 The property is only needed if the server has multiple network interfaces.
 For some network situations, like running on a cloud instance, a value of 0.0.0.0 would be best instead of the local IP address of the network card to prevent connection problems.
 PreferredCodecsAudio String A comma-separated list of audio codecs, in order of preference, for stream ingestion.
-The default is opus,vorbis,pcmu,pcma.
+The default is opus,pcmu,pcma.
 PreferredCodecsVideo String A comma-separated list of video codecs, in order of preference, for stream ingestion.
 The default is vp8,h264.
 Valid values are vp8, vp9, and h264.
 If you want to stream in Chrome using VP9, use vp9,vp8,h264.
 If no value is specified, the WebRTC stream will not be ingested.
-DebugLog Boolean Enable WebRTC debug logging.
+DebugLog Boolean Set to true to enable WebRTC debug logging.

-Finally, configure the live application's RTP properties.
+Finally, configure the live application's optional RTP properties.

-|rtpForceH264Constraint||Boolean||Set to true to allow the SDP file that is returned to contain different H.264 constraints than the stream contains.
+|rtpForceH264Constraint||Boolean||Set to true to allow the SDP information that is returned to contain different H.264 constraints than the stream contains.
 The default value is false.|

-|rtpForceH264ConstraintValue||Integer||Use to set the constraint fields.
+|rtpForceH264ConstraintValue||Integer||Sets the H.264 constraint fields in the SDP information if rtpForceH264Constraint is true.
 The default value, 192, works in most circumstances.
 Other valid values are 128, 224, and 240.|

-|rtpUseLowestH264Constraint||Boolean||Set to true to compare the initial codec data and the first video unit to the profile data and use the lowest value.
+|rtpUseLowestH264Constraint||Boolean||Set to true to compare the initial codec data and the first video unit to the profile data and use the lowest value to determine the H.264 video profile in the SDP information.
 Use this or rtpUseHighestH264Constraint to help play the stream when an encoder doesn't send consistent codec information for the stream.|

-|rtpUseHighestH264Constraint||Boolean||Set to true to compare the initial codec data and the first video unit to the profile data and use the highest value.
+|rtpUseHighestH264Constraint||Boolean||Set to true to compare the initial codec data and the first video unit to the profile data and use the highest value to determine the H.264 profile in the SDP information.
 Use this or rtpUseLowestH264Constraint to help play the stream when an encoder doesn't send consistent codec information for the stream.|

 Note: The rtpUseLowestH264Constraint and rtpUseHighestH264Constraint properties can't be used simultaneously.
 If both are set to true, rtpUseHighestH264Constraint is used.